emannenicholas/pupe-pat/README.md

 docker pull docker.lco.global/pupe-pat:{0.1.0}
 docker run --rm -it -v /home/eng/pupe-pat-test-data:/input -v /home/eng/pupe-pat-tests-{0.1.0}:/output docker.lco.global/pupe-pat:{0.1.0} run_pupepat_listener --output-dir /output --input-dir /input
 ```
+This will only work on a machine that /archive mounted, e.g. `optics-support`.
 Once images are done being taken for the night, press `control-c` to stop the listener
 which will also generate the merged pdfs described above.